Mang'u High School: School emblem

-The school emblem features a dove with wide spread wing to symbolize the Holy Spirit descending on Pentecost.
+The school emblem features a dove with wide spread wings to symbolize the Holy Spirit descending on Pentecost.
 The emblem traces the history of the Roman Catholic order of priests known as the Holy Ghost Fathers or Spiritans.
 The shield demonstrates the readiness to defend one's principles.
 The emblem also contains the school's motto Jishinde Ushinde.

 School motto

 Jishinde Ushinde is a Kiswahili phrase meaning conquer yourself so that you may conquer the world around you.
 The motto reminds the students that the greatest competition that should be waged is against one's own self (laziness, greed and selfishness) and not against other persons.

 School name

 The name Mang'u is a Maasai word that was adopted into the Kikuyu language when the Agikuyu people settled in Mang'u village between Thika and Gatundu in Kenya where the school was located before 1972.
 The actual Kikuyu pronunciation extends the 'a' sound to be closer to maang'u.

 According to Brother Ken Thompson who taught English for 15 years at Mang'u High School, mang'u is a Maasai word meaning that's not me you smell.
 Bro.
 Ken is reported to have said that when the Maasai hunted lions in the tall grass, they would shout "mang'u, mang'u" to inform their fellow hunters of the situation.

 The difference in the spellings Mangu and Mang'u arises from the use of the apostrophe ng in the written forms of Kenyan languages to differentiate between ng as in bang, hang and sing from ng as used in mango, anger and hunger.

 In most formal documents and newspapers, the headlines and headings use the full name as Mangu High School without the apostrophe.
 Within the text of most sports articles and websites, the single name Mang'u appears with an apostrophe.
 Some confusion occurs whenever the word Mangu is presented without either the apostrophe or the phrase High School.